 Posted on behalf of Henness & Haight on Nov 19, 2015 in Car Accident News

 When pursuing a personal injury claim due to an accident involving a motor vehicle such as a car, motorcycle or the like, it is vital to prove fault.
 This may sometimes be obvious, but more often than not, insurance companies will fight tooth and nail to avoid paying out.
 You must take the right steps to secure evidence to support your case; this will make it far easier to get the compensation you deserve.
-Here are some steps you can make to prove fault in a car accident, including securing a qualified personal injury attorney.
+Here are some steps you can make to prove fault in a car accident, including securing a qualified personal injury attorney in Las Vegas.

 It is not always necessary for a police officer to respond to an accident scene in Las Vegas.
 However, if an officer does stop, be sure to request a copy of any and all reports they file.
 In general, when an officer comes to the scene of an accident, they are required to file a report of the incident.
 This report can provide vital evidence when you pursue the case to prove fault in a car accident later on.

 If at all possible, take as many photos of the accident scene and the specific damages as you can.
 The more photographic evidence you have, the harder it will be for the insurance company to argue liability issues.
 This can also help when it comes time for your own insurance company to handle the damage claims to your vehicle.

 If there were witnesses to the accident, do what you can to get statements from them.
 Also make sure to collect their contact information should they be needed to corroborate the accident circumstances later.
 Witnesses can be a vital piece of the puzzle when your opponent tries to challenge your claim of liability and damages.